We are at the halfway point in today's execution of Operation Chaos in both North Carolina and Indiana.

 Exactly.

-Those are not the Operation Chaos Operatives.
+Those are not the Operation Chaos operatives.

 That's the difference.

-It's an operatives today referred to this.
+Operatives today have referred to this.

 This is a tough day.

-I mean, it's a very, very tough to Republicans.
+I mean, this is very, very tough.

-The last thing any of you ever thought you would ever do was vote for Clinton.
+Republicans, the last thing any of you ever thought you would ever do was vote for Clinton.

 And you've done it today.

-So you just have to wallow in it.
+And the beer stores are closed, so you just have to wallow in it.

 Don't doubt me.